babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 ## iOS Lunch & Learn

 The purpose of this meeting is to have fortnightly iOS learning sessions with the whole team.
-We will grab lunch before the meeting, sit together (physically or remotelly) and:
+We will grab lunch before the meeting, sit together (physically or remotely) and:

 * Watch a video relevant to the iOS team.
 * Watch a presentation done by someone in the team (full or lightning).